linuswillner/dpkg-status-exporter/README.md

 ## Installation

 This program requires Node.js version 10 or above.
+Other than that, the program is entirely dependencyless.

 ```bash
 git clone https://github.com/linuswillner/dpkg-status-exporter.git